aicoe-aiops/ceph_drive_failure/docs/adr/0001-handling-dependencies-downstream.md

 * What would need to happen if we want to increase model complexity?
 * What would need to happen if we want to add, remove or replace models?

-## Decision Outcome [to be discussed]
+## Decision Outcome

-Suggested choice: Option #1 for current models, Option #5 for future models
+1. Use option #1 for the current setup.

     * The only package missing from EPEL8 that the current models require is `scikit-learn`.
-So explicitly running  `pip install scikit-learn` during container build should be a quick fix, even though it deviates from a current Red Hat-internal workflow.
+So explicitly running  `pip install scikit-learn` during container build should be a quick fix, even though it deviates from a typical workflow.

     * Since only one package is being `pip install`-ed, this likely won't introduce any "package interdependency" issues.

-* Going forward, we can enforce a strict rule that these "baked-in" models used by the `diskprediction_local` module must not use any ML libraries other than `scikit-learn`.
-This limits the types of models that can be used, but it makes downstream packaging and model integration easier.
-Less accurate model is better than no model at all.

-* Going forward, we can deploy the more complex models (e.g. survival analysis, neural networks, etc.) as a service that the `diskprediction_cloud` module can query.
-Users who want more accurate predictions than what the "local" models can provide, should send a query to this service along with their disk health data (sensitive info removed).
+2. Going forward, remove the data preprocessing and ML inference code from Ceph tree, and create a separate python library containing this code.
+This will have the following benefits:
+    * In addition to Ceph, others will be able to use these disk health prediction models too.
+    * In future if we want to implement option #5 as an additional feature, this python library can also be used in that.